-The Capitol ugiuilding, which has been under development is slated to be the next exciting dining destination.
-Locals who have stayed in London and grown attached to the roast duck at Four Seasons Bayswater will be pleased to know it’s coming here.
+The Capitol building is also a new exciting dining destination.
+Locals who have stayed in London and grown attached to the roast duck at Four Seasons will be pleased to find it here.

 Go to Kampong Glam and try the teh tarik, which means “pulled tea” served with bubbles on top at the No Name Sarabat Stall in Baghdad Street, a hole-in-the-wall stall where you will be served one of the best drinks in the wall.

 If you want to chillax, the vicinity of Kampong Glam is marvellous for cafe-hopping.
 You could start at Fika Cafe at North Bridge Road before heading for La Marelle at Baghdad Street and ending at Elffin & Elffin or Shop Wonderland at Haji Lane.
 It is partly these hipster joints that have made this place cool and each is infused with its own character that makes it distinctive.

 For a tipple, go to Raffles Hotel and sit at the Long Bar.
 That’s where you can sip the world-famous Singapore Sling while engaging in the tradition of littering peanut shells on the floor.
 If you’re the literary sort, you might want to take your drink at the Writers Bar as a tribute to the literary luminaries such as Somerset Maugham who have written about or stayed at the hotel.

 Bugis Junction might be the only large shopping mall in Bugis itself but Raffles City Shopping Centre, the Shoppes at Marina Bay Sands and Suntec City Mall are all in close vicinity and Plaza Singapura in Dhoby Ghaut is within walking distance.